ewdurbin/python-concurrency-exercise/README.md

   - https://github.com/benoitc/gunicorn
   - http://docs.gunicorn.org/en/latest/index.html

+Write up a summary of the strengths and weaknesses of each worker type:

+  - standard preforked process worker
+  - thread pool workers
+  - async evented workers

+Pay particular attention to how they map onto the routes in this application as well as Python in general.

 You should now edit `nginx.conf` to reconfigure the `upstream` that each route connects to.
 Again, please discuss your choices!